-Professional indemnity insurance offers a trade-off that's simple and appealing: pay your premiums on time and your policy covers your defence costs and any compensation or damages you owe if a dissatisfied client sues you for negligence.
+Professional indemnity insurance for facilities managers offers a trade-off that's simple and appealing: pay your premiums regularly and your policy covers your defence costs and any compensation or damages you owe if a dissatisfied client sues you for negligence.

-The more you pay, the more you're protected - and the less you have to lose.
+The higher your level of cover, the more you're protected - and the less you have to lose.

 So far so good, you'd think.
-But covering your back with insurance isn't the be all and end all.
+But covering your back with insurance for facilities managers isn't the be-all and end-all.
 Your next step should be to take a close, warts-and-all look at how you run your business.

 Best practice makes perfect

-Today's mistakes can be forgiven tomorrow but a reputation for regularly riding roughshod over your clients is something you might never lose.
+Today's mistakes are often forgiven tomorrow.
+But a reputation for regularly riding roughshod over your clients is something you might never shake off.

 And while you can't predict the future, you can prepare for the worst.
 With that in mind, it's time to ask yourself some pertinent questions: